 Cheap Low-Cost Attorney Fees in Chapter 7 Bankruptcy

-I know clients are often poor, and they are used to paying over time.
-But paying court costs or attorney fees after you file draws attention from the judge and the US Trustee.
-It gives the US Trustee an argument which can be used to force you into a Chapter 13.
+I know clients are often cash poor, and they like to pay overtime.
+But paying court costs or attorney fees after you file draws attention from the judge and the trustee.
+In fact, it gives the trustee an argument that they can use to force you into Chapter 13.

 Chapter 7 Costs

-In July 2020, The average Chapter 7 consumer attorney fee in Kentucky was 1400 dollars for a single person and $1600 for a couple.
+In July 2020, the average Chapter 7 consumer attorney fee in Kentucky is $1,400 dollars for a single person and $1,600 for a couple.
 The court filing fee on February 13th, 2015, increased to $335.
 Clients think attorneys earn whatever the standard fee is from the case.
 Staff salaries, rent, insurance, software, etc. are costs that reduce what he makes to about $600 for a day’s work on each case.
-A Chapter 7 should cost about the same as an average refrigerator.
+Chapter 7 should cost about the same as an average refrigerator.